 The final will have two parts.
 The first part will be short answer questions similar to the short answer quiz questions.
 It will be closed book and will cover the technical material from the lectures and papers.
 The second part will be essay questions.
 The second part will be open book, non-electronic as in the CTT.
 You may bring any notes, papers or books to this part, but you can only use these during the second part of the final, after the first part has been turned in.
-The final will be during are final exam time, 10-12 AM on Wednesday, May 2 in 202 Urban Planning.
+There will be question from both the research paper and metastudy presentations.
+The final will be during are final exam time, 12:45-2:45 PM on Thursday, December 13.
 The final is worth 30 points.
 Some questions previous tests are below.